 Where there has been a change of auditor and the new auditor has not audited the comparative period, the report of the predecessor auditor on the comparative period must be included in the prospectus.
-The issuer may file the report of the predecessor auditor on the comparative period with the annual financial statements that are being incorporated by reference into the short form prospectus, and clearly incorporate by reference the predecessor auditor's report in addition to the new auditor's report.
+The issuer may file the report of the predecessor auditor on the comparative period with the annual financial statements that are being incorporated by reference into the short form prospectus, and clearly incorporate by reference the predecessor auditor's report.
 Alternatively, the issuer can incorporate by reference into the short form prospectus its comparative financial statements filed for the previous year, including the audit reports thereon.

-Successor Issuer - A successor issuer is defined to include a reverse takeover (5) acquiree in a completed reverse takeover.
-Alternatively, the definition of "successor issuer" requires that the issuer was formed "as a result of a restructuring transaction" or that the issuer participate in the restructuring transaction and continue to exist following completion of the restructuring In both instances, prospectus level disclosure or comparable transaction. disclosure prescribed by the TSX Venture Exchange for such issuer must be provided in an information circular or similar disclosure document pursuant to subsections 2.7(2) and (3) of NI 44-101.
-In the case of an amalgamation, the amalgamated corporation is regarded by the securities regulatory authorities as having been formed "as a result of a restructuring transaction".
+(5) Successor Issuer - The A successor issuer is defined to include a reverse takeover acquiree in a completed reverse takeover.
+Alternatively, the definition of "successor issuer" requires that the issuer existwas formed "as a result of a restructuring transaction".- or that the issuer participate in the restructuring transaction and continue to exist following completion of the restructuring transaction.
+In both instances, prospectus level disclosure or comparable disclosure prescribed by the TSX Venture Exchange for such issuer must be provided in an information circular or similar disclosure document pursuant to subsections 2.7(2) and (3) of NI 44-101.

+In the case of an amalgamation, the amalgamated corporation is regarded by the securities regulatory authorities as existing "as a result of a restructuring transaction".
+Also, if a corporation is incorporated for the sole purpose of facilitating a restructuring transaction, the securities regulatory authorities regard the new corporation as "existing as a result of a restructuring transaction" despite the fact that the corporation may have been incorporated before the having been formed "as a result of a restructuring transaction".

 The definition of "successor issuer" also contains an exclusion applicable to divestitures.
 For example, an issuer may carry out a restructuring transaction that results in the distribution to securityholders of a portion of its business or the transfer of a portion of its business to another issuer.
 In that case, the entity that carries on the portion of the business that was "spun-off" is not a successor issuer within the meaning of the definition.